 Online applications for the Safe Mobility initiative are temporarily closed

-Please note that from Tuesday, February 20, the portal will open every Tuesday and Thursday at 8am (Colombia time) for a limited amount of time until a daily quota has been met.
+Please note that from Tuesday, June 25, the portal will open every Tuesday at 8am (Colombia time) for a limited amount of time until a daily quota has been met.

 What happens after submitting the evaluation application for the Safe Mobility initiative?